I. Acceptable and Responsible Use Policy

 Individuals are responsible for the proper use of all accounts (network, e-mail accounts, COLLEAGUE, etc.) including proper password protection.
 Passwords should never be shared with anyone and should not be written in a location where they can be easily discovered.
 Any action that occurs on an individual’s account or workstation is the responsibility of that individual.

 When choosing a new password users are required to use a combination of upper and lowercase letters, numbers, and special characters (i.e. !@$%^&*).
-If a password is forgotten, the IT Help Desk can assist in creating a new password.
+If a password is forgotten, the Office of Digital Learner Experience (DLX) Help Desk can assist in creating a new password.

 G. Privacy, Security and System Monitoring

 The university employs various measures to protect the security of its computing resources and users accounts.
 However, users should be aware that the university does not and cannot guarantee such security.

 Users should also be aware that their uses of university computing resources are not private.
 While the university does not routinely monitor individual usage of its computing resources, the normal operation and maintenance of University computing resources requires the backup and caching of data and communications, the logging of activity, the monitoring of general usage patterns, and other such activities that are necessary for the rendition of service.
 Systems or technical managers, as part of their technical responsibility, may occasionally need to diagnose or solve problems by examining the contents of particular files.